codedaemon12/ns-jasmine/README.md

 1. Open a terminal.
 2. Run  "karma start karma.conf.js"
-	Resulst will display in console.
+	Results will display in console.